-Career Pathways or CTE Pathways
+• Career Pathways or CTE Pathways

-These terms may be used to describe ways in which schools are establishing options for students to take a series of courses, which may include both career-related and "core" academic subjects, that are tied to occupational outcomes designed to prepare studentsfor success in a career cluster or CTE program area.
+These terms may be used to describe ways in which schools are establishing options for students to take a series of courses, (which may include both career- related and "core" academic subjects), designed to prepare students for success in a career cluster or CTE program area.
 These can be different than a CTE Sequence Graduation Pathway (pgs.
 15-17).

-Guided Pathways
+• Guided Pathways

-Washington's community and technical colleges are using Guided Pathways that simplify career and course choices to help students make better course selections, minimize achievement gaps, and increase the number of students who graduate with a high value certificate or degree.
-See the Issue Brief on the SBCTC website for more information
+Washington's community and technical colleges are using Guided Pathways that simplify career and course choices to help students make better course selections, minimize achievement gaps, and increase the number of students who graduate with a high-value certificate or degree.
+See the SBCTC Guided Pathways website for more information.

-CLASS OF 2022 GRADUATION PATHWAYS
+CLASS OF 2023 GRADUATION PATHWAYS